JayceDevelops/Webkit-Template/README.md

 ---

 #### Step Two:
-Create a directory called src and then a file named index.js within the src folder The index.js file is the root of all our javascript
+Create a directory called src and then a file named index.js within the src folder.
+The index.js file is the root of all our javascript.
 ```batch
 mkdir src && touch src/index.js
 ```